-Dr. Withey was named a Fulbright-Nehru Senior Scholar in 2014-2015 and spent 5 months conducting research at the National Institute of Cholera and Enteric Diseases (NICED) in Kolkata, India.
+Dr. Withey is a two-time Fulbright Scholar, conducting research with collaborators at the National Institute of Cholera and Enteric Diseases (NICED) in Kolkata, India in 2014-2015 and again in 2023-2024.
 In 2020 he was named a Fulbright Scholar Alumni Ambassador, serving a two year term to advocate for Fulbright programs around the US.
-He is currently an Associate Editor for PLoS Neglected Tropical Diseases and Frontiers in Microbiology and is on the editorial boards of Journal of Bacteriology, Journal of Microbiological Methods, and Current Clinical Microbiology Reports.
+He is currently an Academic Editor for PLoS Neglected Tropical Diseases and Associate Editor for Frontiers in Microbiology and is on the editorial boards of Journal of Bacteriology, Journal of Microbiological Methods, and Current Clinical Microbiology Reports.

 Ph.D. in Cellular and Molecular Biology from the University of Michigan